-Here are a few good ways to use these audiences:
+Here are a few good ways to tap into these audiences:

 This audience is a bit higher up in the conversion funnel.
-Still, these people have voluntarily given you their email addresses, so you can use email to reach them with a more middle-of-the-funnel remarketing offer.
+Still, these people have voluntarily given you their email addresses, so go ahead and reach them with a more middle-of-the-funnel remarketing offer.

-This mid-funnel audience is comprised of users who’ve downloaded a piece of your content like an eBook, a case study, etc. Nurture these users further down the funnel with remarketing to get that ultimate conversion.
+This mid-funnel audience has downloaded a piece of your content like an eBook or a case study.
+Nurture these users further down the funnel with remarketing to get that ultimate conversion.

-This is a list of people who’ve already converted or purchased on your page.
-Remarket to them with other products that you offer so you can continue to grow that customer base and lifetime value while also developing a strong following of brand advocates.
+This list has already converted or purchased on your page.
+Remarket to them with other products to continue to grow that customer base, lifetime value, and brand advocate following.

 Users who opted into a free trial or were even past customers are another opportunity for remarketing.
-Yes, that’s right— you literally do have a second chance here!
+Yes, that’s right—this is a second chance list!

-You already have their contact info and a general idea of their interests, so you can remarket to this specific audience with product updates or new features to entice them back.
+You already have their contact info and a general idea of their interests, so remarket to this specific audience with product updates or new features to entice them back.

-Reason 8: Not Using Similar Or Lookalike Audiences
+Reason 9: Not using Similar or Lookalike Audiences

 The closest thing to a true custom audience is one that looks a lot like it.

 When you create remarketing audiences in Google Ads, Google automatically creates Similar Audiences for you to test.
-In Facebook, once you have a Custom Audience created, you can create the Lookalike Audience from there.
+On Facebook, once you create a Custom Audience, you can make the Lookalike Audience from there.

 The screenshot below shows two remarketing audiences for our Postcard visitors.
 We created one ourselves, and the other is based on a Lookalike of that audience.

-In this test, with roughly the same amount of ad spend, the Lookalike audience is performing even better than the remarketing audience.
+With roughly the same amount of ad spend, the Lookalike audience performs better than the remarketing audience.

-One of the best Similar Audiences to create is one based on your existing customers.
-If you have a list of emails for people who have purchased or using your product, create that Similar Audience and watch your account grow.
+One of the best Similar Audiences to create is from your existing customers.
+You have a list for people who have purchased your product or who use your product.
+Create that Similar Audience and watch your account grow.

-It’s hard for me to think of a better audience than someone who reached your Shopping Cart page but didn’t convert.
+It’s hard to think of a better audience than someone who reached your shopping cart page but didn’t convert.

-True, they may not have followed through with their purchases.
-But just because they abandoned their carts doesn’t mean they’re all lost causes.
+True, they didn’t follow through and make the purchase.
+But just because they abandoned their carts doesn’t mean they’re a lost cause.

-According to Hubspot, reasons visitors leave items in their digital cart include price shock, leaving their computer unexpectedly without finishing their transaction, and researching with an intent to purchase later.
+According to Hubspot, visitors leave items in their digital cart because of price shock, unexpected external factors that stop the transaction, and desire to research with the intent to purchase later.

 Ra Yoga does a great job recognizing that I’ve made it to the shopping cart, and they’re remarketing to me by explaining what I get for the price.